 The first week of the flight, across Europe, would be fairly easy in terms of bureaucracy and planning.
 Flights could be made without needing special permits or permissions, and airports were generally available for reasonable (by non-US standards) fees.
 Once hitting Turkey, all that would change, with flight permits, airport advance permissions, and mandatory “handling” fees at airports that would run into the hundreds of euros.

-Because of the high fees, difficulty of sourcing AVGAS, and awkward/predatory handling agents in many locations, flights after leaving Europe would be much longer than the flight legs crossing the Atlantic.
+Because of the high fees, difficulty of sourcing AVGAS, and awkward/predatory handling agents in many locations, flight legs after leaving Europe would be much longer than the flight legs crossing the Atlantic.
 The ferry tank would be essential for some of these legs; and as I had passengers lined up for all sections of the flight, it was a good thing that Mike and I had figured out how to properly use the ferry tank with a copilot on board!

 With an estimated 70 hours of flying, it would be necessary to carry out an oil change along the way.
 This was carried out in Turkey, where I collected copilot Gavin who had been able to arrange the OK to do the work on a small private airfield near his family’s house.
-Given the hot temperatures we’d be encountering, we decided to use thicker oil than usual; W120, which was somewhat difficult to source in Europe where hot-weather oil is not often used!

 The day by day write-up of the Eurasia section of the trip can be found below.